How to Read Your Tire Pressure Sticker (Door Jamb Guide)

 reading tire pressure sticker

-Check the tire-pressure sticker on your driver’s door jamb, glove box or fuel filler to find the manufacturer’s cold PSI for front, rear and spare tires; set pressures when tires are cold (wait about four hours) using a calibrated gauge and adjust in short bursts until they match.
-The placard also lists tire size, rim, load and speed ratings—follow them for safe load-carrying and fuel economy.
-Keep valves clean and check regularly, and scroll on to learn practical troubleshooting and decal care.
+Find the tire-pressure sticker on your driver’s door jamb, glove box, or fuel filler door.
+It shows the manufacturer’s cold PSI for front, rear, and spare tires.
+Check pressures when the tires are cold (wait about four hours), use a calibrated gauge, and add air in short bursts until each tire matches the listed value.
+The placard also lists tire size, rim, load, and speed ratings.
+Follow them for safe load-carrying and good fuel economy.
+Keep valve stems clean, check pressures regularly, and read on for practical troubleshooting and decal care.

 Quick Steps: Read the Tire Pressure Sticker